nhscc/ghostmeme.api.hscc.bdpa.org/docs/modules/src_backend.md

 • `Const` **DEV_KEY**: `"dev-xunn-dev-294a-536h-9751-rydmj"`

-This key is guaranteed to be rate limited.
+This key can be used to authenticate with local deployments.

 #### Defined in